ErpNetDocs/tech/reference/glossary/entities-validation/code-validation-strict.md

 - Backslash (\)
 - Lowercase letters

-The reason for strict limiting of the allowed code symbols are concatenation, parsing and generally - processing of codes with more freedom.
+The reasons for strict limiting of the code symbols are concatenation, parsing and processing of codes with more freedom.

 ### Length
 The default maximum length for CODE attributes is **16 characters**.
 It is, however, recommended that codes should be 5 characters or less in length.